 The rotund flightless bird associated with the Indian Ocean isle of Mauritius has become a prime example of species extinction during modern human times, coining the well-known phrase “as dead as a dodo.”
 Not much is known about the bird or its behavior, except for a few collections of writing from Dutch sailors‘ observations when they set foot on the land in the late 16th century.
 Not a hundred years later, the last living bird was seen on the island.

-While upon first glance, one would compare a dodo to an ostrich than any other fowl, the dodo’s closest living relative is, in fact, a pigeon.
+While upon first glance, one would compare a dodo to an ostrich, more than any other fowl, the dodo’s closest living relative is, in fact, a pigeon.
 The dodo was depicted throughout history as a stout, clumsy bird, but scientists have recently considered that the bird likely gorged itself during the wet season when food was plentiful and then resorted to a leaner physique in drier times when food was sparse.
 The dodo’s form is unmistakable from any other fowl, extinct or otherwise.
 Scientists assume that the size of its wings in relation to its height is due to its having evolved on an island without the threat of large predators, and thus the bird had no need for flight, resulting in the shrinking of the flight muscles.

 Did Dutch sailors cause the extinction of the dodo?

 Although the extinction of the dodo is a well-known fact, there remains a lot of mystery surrounding the actual events which caused the eradication of the species.
-It has long since been believed that Dutch sailors were the singular cause of their demise, through excessive consumption of the tame and docile dodo.
-Arriving on Mauritius in 1598, Dutch sailors were said to have numbered only a few hundred, and due to the dense vegetation of the island, it is unlikely that they would have been able to access most of the difficult to reach dodo habitat and nesting sites.
+It has long since been believed that Dutch sailors were the singular cause of their demise through excessive consumption of the tame and docile dodo.
+Arriving on Mauritius in 1598, Dutch sailors were said to have numbered only a few hundred, and due to the dense vegetation of the island, it is unlikely that they would have been able to access most of the difficult-to-reach dodo habitat and nesting sites.
 Excavated Dutch dwelling sites support this, showing a lack of dodo bones among the sailors’ meal remains.
 In subsequent years, scientists have surmised that the true cause of the species extinction may be due to the Dutch sailors—but not in the way you may think.

 The introduction of domesticated livestock onto the island from the Dutch ships is likely to have been the primary cause of the elimination of the dodo.
-Pigs, dogs, rats, and cats are thought to have been radically competitive in terms of the food resources available on the island, while also preventing the positive succession of the species through destroying dodo nests and eating their eggs.
+Pigs, dogs, rats, and cats are thought to have been radically competitive in terms of the food resources available on the island, while also preventing the positive succession of the species by destroying dodo nests and eating their eggs.
 It is possible that the menagerie of domestic animals outcompeted the dodo from its island, sending the species over the brink of extinction.

 Along with the influence of their animals, the Dutch sailors are also likely to have contributed to the dwindling dodo numbers through their impact on the bird’s forest habitat, along with a few reports of mass killings of dodos to be used as ship provisions.